-Unrelated, but also a few weeks ago, I planted some herbs in my yard.
+Unrelated, but that same summer I planted some herbs in my yard.
 I have a black thumb but have lots and lots of luck with basil.
-Seriously, this is a photo of a just a 1/4 of the basil harvested from my basil plant today.
+Seriously, this is a photo of a just a 1/4 of the basil harvested from my basil plant.

 I don’t know what it is.
 Maybe it’s because I pick it often so it always has a chance to regrow.
 Maybe the spot the pot is in happens to be a magic basil spot, with just the right amount of sun and the opportunity to get just the right amount of rain.

 Last year, I made pesto.
 This year, we make pasta sauce.

 When you add a love of roasted garlic to a green thumb for basil, you sometimes end up with a fantastic and easy pasta sauce.
 As I was roasting the heads of garlic, I had flashbacks to taking those photos because Oh Man the smell!